Undergraduate or graduate

 First-time full-time students (FTFT)

-Students enrolled in college for the first time as freshmen on a full-time basis.
+Students enrolled in college for the first time as first-year students on a full-time basis.

 An employee who works a full week, 37.5 or 40 hours, depending on the department, on a 12-month schedule with anticipated continued employment.